Transcript from November 15, 2012 podcast show on A Fine Time for Healing, Self-Love and Boundaries Build Healthy Relationships

 “Why am I so giving to others yet I’m always getting stepped on and/or rejected?
 Why don’t others ever appreciate what I do for them?
 Why do I always find myself being taken advantage of?”

 If you are always giving and it seems like others are always ungraciously taking, you have probably attributed it to thoughtlessness or rudeness on their part.
 Maybe you’ve thought about finding new friends, distancing yourself from your family, changing jobs, or relocating.

 You have probably wondered if you are doing something wrong, but keep coming back to the belief that generosity is a virtue—that it is a beautiful thing to give of oneself.
-After all isn’t that what God wants us to do?

 Many of us do not know whether the emotional boundaries in our lives are healthy or not.
 We only know what we know.
 How we live is how we live.
 We have no other perspective of life unless we actively seek it.
 That is why many people suffer lifelong emotional pain and never understand why.

 I grew up in a family with poorly defined and ever-changing boundaries.
 There was total emotional enmeshment.

 My individuality and that of my siblings was only as established as our mother would allow.
 Our feelings only mattered if they aligned with her feelings and needs.
 Otherwise they were discounted.
 Our father was also wrapped up in trying to please her so we were left to emotionally fend for ourselves.